 Register with the NCAA and NAIA Eligibility Centers – Beginning sophomore year, you should register with theNCAA Eligibility Center and/or NAIA Eligibility Center if you are considering playing sports at the DI, DII, or NAIA levels.

 Fee waivers are available as is an initial free NCAA Student Profile account.
 If you are unsure if you qualify for a fee waiver, contact your school counselor.

-You need your NCAA ID # and completed NCAA Eligibility Center registration in order to take official visits.
+You need your NCAA ID # and completed NCAA Eligibility Center registration in order to take official visits, which start junior year.

-Retake Core Courses if Necessary – If your NCAA core GPA falls below a 2.3 for DI and 2.2 for DII, you should follow up with your school counselor to plan to take additional courses in order to give your GPA a necessary boost.
+Retake NCAA Core Courses if Necessary – If your NCAA Core GPA falls below a 2.3 for DI and 2.2 for DII, you should follow up with your school counselor to plan to take additional courses in order to give your GPA a necessary boost.